Read more about these wine clubs below, or get the full reviews by clicking these links.

 Could Be Better: The wines offered in the $6.95 tasting kit have extreme profiles (likely the best way to identify the boundaries of your palate) but the experience is fun anyway.
 It's important to note: rating the wine triggers the first full-price case to be shipped.

-Overview: California is home to some of the world's best wine regions and wineries, many of which are boutique wineries (wine jargon for small wineries with little-to-no distribution).
-This wine of the month club is a great way to get introduced to what California wine has to offer at reasonable prices.
-This wine club makes an excellent gift.
+Overview: California is home to some of the world's best wine regions and wineries, many of which are boutique wineries.
+A boutique winery is typically a small-family operation with limited distribution beyond their tasting room.
+This wine of the month club is a great way to get introduced to what California wine has to offer at reasonable prices and it makes an excellent gift.

-Overview: Tired of ho-hum wines but not sure where to start?
-Try this wine club!
-The Plonk wine clubs have always been among our favorites because of the proprietor's preference for quirky but delectable wines made from grapes and regions you've never heard of (and some you have).
-Whether you choose two, four, or twelve bottles you'll be glad you picked Plonk.
-Also, if you're thinking of going red-only or white-only, you'll actually get (two or four) different selections.
+Overview: The Plonk wine club has always been among our favorites because of the proprietor's preference for quirky but delectable wines.
+Etty Lewensztain sources interesting wines made from grapes and regions you've never heard of (and some you have).
+Whether you choose four or twelve bottles you'll be glad you picked Plonk.